beatrizamante/docker-crud-devops/docs/source/explainingYAML.rst

 Creation of YAML Docker Compose file
 ----------------------------------------

-It is necessary to have a CRUD coded in PHP for this tutorial.
-In any case, the files used to upload on the application are stored in this tutorial, but lets do a step by step to understand to composer file
+It is necessary to have a CRUD application coded in PHP for this tutorial.
+Here, we'll learn how to read and build the Docker Compose YAML file

 version: "3.0"